Motion to Take Note

 So perhaps I can help noble Lords with a set of figures which I have received from MDS Transmodal on the value of trade in non-financial services; in fact, just-in-time deliveries, which are the most important ones between the UK and various member states.
 The total was $282 billion in 2016, which is quite a lot of valuable trade going backwards and forwards.
 As it is just-in-time, these people do not want cargoes to be held up at the frontiers.
 The most interesting breakdown of the figures is the $3.6 billion of trade between the Irish Republic and the United Kingdom.
 A lot of people welcomed the Prime Minister’s fudge last week of saying that the single market will still apply to the Republic of Ireland, that Northern Ireland will be a kind of halfway house with no frontier, and that there will be no frontier across the sea between Northern Ireland and the rest of the UK.
 Somebody needs to explain—perhaps the Minister can do that tonight—how that will work, because $3.6 billion of trade is not to be sniffed at.

-The other country with which we do the largest amount of trade is the Netherlands, at $4.5 billion, followed by Germany, Spain and France.
+The other member state with which we do the largest amount of trade is the Netherlands, at $4.5 billion, followed by Germany, Spain and France.
 Some $30 billion of all that is temperature controlled.
 If there were delays at the frontiers, as I am sure there will be—the head of customs has said that it will take five years to introduce a computerised system which might minimise delay—one must surmise that some companies such as the major motor manufacturers will say, “Well, we’ve had enough of this”.
 Some parts go three or four times between the UK and other member states.
 How many jobs would be at risk?
 If we were to take half the trade as being at risk and divide it by, let us say, £50,000 per year for a job, we would end up with a figure of about 25,000 jobs being at risk in the UK and probably a similar number across other member states.
 I can see why business sees no good reason for wanting change.
 Why throw all this away?
 As chairman of the Rail Freight Group I had a meeting with people around Mr Barnier’s transport team in September, and maybe because he saw the inability of the UK Government to know what they want and to negotiate it, he advised the whole industry very strongly to plan for the cliff edge—it might not happen but it could happen.
 I think that that is a good piece of advice.

 Several noble Lords have talked about the free movement of people.
 I remind the House that in many other member states there is no free movement of people unless you have the right papers.
 I have friends in Belgium who have British passports and before they are allowed to stay in Belgium and have a residence permit they have to justify to the local authorities that they have enough money to live on and some suitable accommodation.
 When I asked what would happen if you cannot persuade the authorities of this, my friend said, “I would be put on the next train out of Belgium”.
 Quite simple.
 There is no reason why we could not do the same thing here if we wanted to, but there is this obsession with not having identity cards, which I believe is a wonderful excuse for saying we cannot have free movement of people.
 We could perfectly well control it by everybody having ID cards and that would sort the problem out.